 I’m writing Part 3 of my Shadow Stalker serial, and publishing it by chapter on Patreon.
 I’m also in the editing process for a novella I wrote about one of the characters in the serial for entry into a bundle that will be sold for charity in 2017, tentatively called Makari’s Mission.
 And I’m in the planning stages for a series of novels, Savior of the Serpent Isles, which takes place in the Shadow Stalker world.
 The first book, The Galvadi Invasion, will be released mid-2016.

-6) Of all the characters you’ve created, which is your favourite… and why?
+6) Of all the characters you’ve created, which is your where to buy doxycycline in bangkok favourite… and why?

 That’s a hard one.
 I like all of my characters.
 If I had to pick a favourite, I’d have to say Cali.
 She’s a minor character and plays a pretty small role, but she has an incredible personality and unique way of looking at the world around her.
 She’s very witty and spunky.
 And she helps the main character, Auren, to adjust to the new life she’s been thrust into.